-- The TOE shall provide a subset of cryptographic operations defined in [R6] (see javacardx.crypto.Cipher and javacardx.security packages). - This component shall be instantiated according to the version of the Java Card API applicable to the security target and the implemented algorithms ([R6]).
+- The TOE shall provide a subset of cryptographic operations defined in [R6] (see javacardx.crypto.Cipher and javacardx.security packages). - This component shall be instantiated according to the version of the Java Card API applicable to the security target and the implemen"ed algorithms ("R6]).